shivshankardayal/full-website/books/algebra/source/complex_numbers.rst

 This follows from the formula for a line passing through two points.
 Just substitute :math:`z_3` as a point in the equation to satisfy the equality.

-Problems are given in further chapters as MathJax can cause slow rendering if there are two many formulas on one page.
+Problems are given as a separate chapter as MathJax may end up taking long time if too much math is present on same page.